SAMAD101/sam-fde-assignment-spicenet/README.md

 - **Delegated Call:** Solver calls a function on the proxy (e.g., execute-deposit), passing destination contract details (stacks escrow contract).
 Proxy verifies the intent and calls the destination's deposit function, transferring the 100 USDT.

 - **Outcome:** The destination contract receives the deposit from the proxy's address, which maps 1:1 to the user's source address.
-Assuming gas fees is handled by the solver or spicenet, the user doesn't need to hold any STX tokens on Stacks.
+Assuming gas fees is handled by the solver or Spicenet, the user doesn't need to hold any STX tokens on Stacks.

 ![Flow](images/flow.png)